United Christian Hospital

-United Christian Hospital is a Christian-founded district general hospital in Kwun Tong of New Kowloon in Hong Kong, operated by the Hospital Authority.
+United Christian Hospital (基督教聯合醫院; UCH) is a Christian-founded district general hospital in Kwun Tong of New Kowloon in Hong Kong, operated by the Hospital Authority.
 The hospital has 1,600 beds and 3,000 staff, serving eastern Kowloon.

 United Christian Hospital was founded in 1973 by the Alice Ho Miu Ling Nethersole Hospital and Hong Kong Christian Council.
 The hospital first chief of medical superintendent was Dr. Edward Hamilton Paterson.

 History

 United Christian Hospital was planned as a 350-bed voluntary hospital by the Special Committee on the United Protestant Hospital of the Hong Kong Christian Council and Alice Ho Miu Ling Nethersole Foundation in 1968.
 It had its foundation stone laid on 2 April 1971 by the Governor of Hong Kong, David Trench, and was officially opened on 6 December 1973 by Murray MacLehose, Trench's successor as Governor of Hong Kong.

 United Christian Hospital was expanded in the 1990s.
 At that time, Blocks J, K, L and S were built, and Block P was redeveloped.
 The project was completed in 1999.